gcerullo/BuildLandscapeScenarios/README.md

 # 1. BuildLandscapeScenarios
-Ths project generates many different scenarios.
+Ths project g Builds many 1Mha landscape level timber production scenarios based on provided parametres

 Inputs:
 ForestYields - showing forest yields from different forest-forest transitions (0-yielding transitions require a non-zero value, so add a nominal decimal)

 Plantation yields - showing yields from plantations, including from forest conversion.

 HabByYears - showing the functional habitat type and age for each true year of a habitat transition.

-Builds many 1Mha landscape level timber production scenarios based on provided parametres

 #FUNCTIONS